• Home

 Sales qualified leads (SQL) are leads at the second stage of the process – those that contain contact information and fit your target criteria (which is usually defined by industry, revenue, seniority, etc.)

-Exactly the same criteria should always define both SQL and MQL to ensure accurate comparisons.
+The same criteria should always define both SQL and MQL to ensure accurate comparisons.

 What is SQL?